 A documentary by film director Margarita Manda

-Alki Zei was born in Athens and passed her early childhood in Samos, where her mother was from.
+Alki Zei was born in Athens in 1925 and passed her early childhood in Samos, where her mother was from.
+On her father’s side she originated from Crete.
 When she went to school her family first moved at Maroussi and later in Athens.

 She studied philosophy at the University of Athens, drama at the Athens Conservatory and scenario writing at Moscow Cinema Institute.